Harsh-D-2004/Quarks_Hackathon/README.md

 ## Acknowledgments
 Pathway: For real-time insights extraction.
 Gemini LLM API: For generating personalized recommendations.
+Due to limitations of the Gemini API, RAG processing will be performed on a smaller subset of the data.
 Streamlit: For building the visualization dashboard.
 ---